 Application Process and Decision

-Beginning with the 2017-18 application cycle, our program now participates in the Post Baccalaureate Centralized Application Service (PostBacCAS).
+Note that our program participates in the Post Baccalaureate Centralized Application Service (PostBacCAS).
 After your interview, our admissions committee will review your candidacy and make a decision about your admission to the program within four to six weeks.

 We appreciate your interest in the Bryn Mawr College Postbaccalaureate Premedical Program and look forward to working with you in the admissions process.